BradenAnderson/Twitter-Sentiment-Analysis/README.md

 **Inputs:**
 1)	The original unprocessed twitter data
-2)	An csv file that contains Unicode code point values and the associated sentiment for various emojis.
+2)	A csv file that contains Unicode code point values and the associated sentiment for various emojis.

 The goal of this notebook is to parse through the unprocessed tweets, identify all emojis in the tweets, and replace each emoji with a short string of words that describes the sentiment or meaning that the particular emoji is used to convey.
 Although there are some python libraries that have been created to accomplish this task, I decided to implement my own solution from scratch.
 My first step towards accomplishing this task was to create the file “emoji_partial.csv”, which contains a table that cross references the code point values for over 200 different emojis to a short string of words that I believe capture the sentiment that each individual emoji is used to convey.
 The 00_Emoji_Data_Cleaning.ipynb notebook imports the emoji_partial.csv file into a pandas DataFrame and then builds a dictionary where each key is a sequence of characters that represents an emoji, and the value is the sentiment associated with that emoji.
 Then, using the method described in the background information, each tweet is parsed and the emojis are replaced by the associated sentiment.
 Extra care was taken to capture special situations such as multiple emojis existing one after another (causing their character sequences run together) using regular expressions.